mistergates/ipmon/README.md

   * Remove User
   * Rese Password
 * Allow adding hosts by hostname
-  * Do a nslookup to find IP address
+  * nslookup to find IP address
   * Fail and skip adding of host if nslookup fails